 Exporting the filtered results

-If you need to export the filtered results, you can easily do so by using the export feature.
-This feature allows you to export the user data in its current state, by applying the current filters and exporting the currently visible columns.
+If you need to export the filtered results in CSV format, you can easily do so by using the export feature.
+This feature allows you to export the user data in its current state.
+You can do it by applying the current filters and exporting the currently visible columns.

 Following the example above, you can easily export the users who have visited a product, but haven’t ordered it yet.
 You can then import the user list to your favourite email campaign service and perhaps send them a coupon to encourage a future order of the product.